Living in Primrose Hill

 Is Primrose Hill a good place to live?

-What is the transport like in Primrose Hill?
+What is the average house price in Primrose Hill?

 Where does this data come from?